sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Read-Write Emulation for Floppy Images

-The SidecarT board's ability to emulate floppy images in read-write mode is powerful.
+The Multi-device's ability to emulate floppy images in read-write mode is powerful.
 It lets the Atari ST write to these images, but this also poses risks.

-To mitigate potential data loss, when a floppy image is chosen for read-write emulation, the SidecarT board creates a copy in the `FLOPPIES_FOLDER`.
+To mitigate potential data loss, when a floppy image is chosen for read-write emulation, the Multi-device creates a copy in the `FLOPPIES_FOLDER`.
 This duplicate has the `.rw` extension, and the Atari ST writes to it, leaving the original image untouched.

 If a `.rw` duplicate already exists, the board will prioritize it over the original.
 It won't spawn another `.rw` file, ensuring consistency between sessions.

 {: .warning }
-It's important to note that the SidecarT board won't validate the integrity of `.rw` files.
+It's important to note that the Multi-device won't validate the integrity of `.rw` files.
 If such a file is corrupted, the Atari ST won't be able to interface with it, either for reading or writing.
 {: .warning}

 ### Create an empty writable floppy image

-The SidecarT board can be configured to create an empty writable floppy image to create our own content or have a blank floppy image to copy files from the Atari ST.
+The Multi-device can be configured to create an empty writable floppy image to create our own content or have a blank floppy image to copy files from the Atari ST.

 After selecting the option `[F] - Format a floppy image` .
-Select this option and the SidecarT board will prompt for several parameters:
+Select this option and the Multi-device will prompt for several parameters:

 - `Size [1]-SS/DD (360KB), [2]-DS/DD (720KB), [3]-HD (1.44MB)`: Select the size of the floppy image to create.
 - `Volume name (max 8 chars, dot, max 3 chars)`: The volume name of the floppy for the Atari ST computer.
 Can be empty.